HanWu3125/OS-Sketch/README.md

 # OS-Sketch
 ![image](https://github.com/HanWu3125/OS-Sketch/blob/main/OS-Sketch.png)

 **OS-Sketch** comprises a diverse style of sketches.
 It not only includes sketches previously used in research but also incorporates out-of-distribution (OOD) style sketches selected from the internet.
 Additionally, sketches selected from the internet are also available for researchers to conduct experimental studies.
-Second, the dataset not only contains traditional research photos with a single background but also includes numerous in-the-wild photos.
+At the same time, the dataset not only contains traditional research photos with a single background but also includes numerous in-the-wild photos.
 It includes photos with different backgrounds, ages, sexes, expressions, perspectives and illumination.
 By exposing the model to a variety of photos in a one-shot context, its performance can be intuitively demonstrated.

 It comprises four distinct components:
 (i) 40 photo-sketch pairs selected from online amateur artists and bloggers;